Roth IRA 101

 The chief advantage of the Roth IRA is obvious: the ability to have investment earnings completely escape taxation.
 The advantage comes at a price, though: you don’t get a deduction when you contribute to the Roth IRA.

-You can do lots of fancy analysis, but the bottom line is that most people are better off in the Roth IRA.
-The chief reason is that the Roth IRA is effectively bigger than a regular IRA because it holds after-tax dollars.
+You can do lots of fancy analysis, but the bottom line is that most people are better off in a Roth.
+The chief reason is that a Roth IRA is effectively bigger than a traditional IRA because it holds after-tax dollars.
 If you can take advantage of this feature of the Roth IRA by maximizing your contributions you’ll add greater tax leverage to your retirement savings.